sdsc/cluster-guide/quickstart/README.md

 SSH Keys allow an extra layer of security for your cluster and any other cluster you access.
 It is good practice to use SSH Keys to prevent your data from being accessed or corrupted by infiltrating users.

+SSH is required to access the cluster as you cannot use Telnet or RSH and using SSH keys will make it easier to access the cluster.

 ### Setting Up SSH Keys